peterlulu666/PythonProgrammingTutorial/Chapter06/Homework06.md

 The function `twoWords` takes two parameters:

-i.	an integer, `length`, that is the length of the first word and ii.	a character, `firstLetter`, that is the first letter of the second word.
+    1. an integer, `length`, that is the length of the first word and
+    2. a character, `firstLetter`, that is the first letter of the second word.
 The second word may begin with either an upper or lower case instance of `firstLetter`.

 The function `twoWords` should return the two words in a list.